treseco/ctf_writeups/BYUCTF_2023/ducky2.md

 Most characters seem to decode correctly, we can see that 'bzuctf' is probably supposed to be 'byuctf'.
 By compareing the data in `inject.bin` from ducky1 to the data in `inject.bin` from ducky2, we can determine what keycodes should print what characters.
 Using the language files in `DuckToolkit/ducktoolkit/languages` will be helpful for figuring out the keycodes.

 > [!WARNING]
-> Installing DuckToolkit via pip will not include all of the language files in the git repo, so it is advised to install from git for this challenge.
+> Installing DuckToolkit via pip will not include all of the language files in the github repo, so it is advised to install from github for this challenge.

 ducky1 `inject.bin` with lang = 'us':
 ```